ZackFra/Salesforce-Moxygen/README.md

 Register an aggregate query to return a list of Aggregate objects when its called.

+If a query is registered, the mock soql database will not be used.

 #### public void registerFailedAggregateQuery(String queryString)

 Register a failed aggregate query.
 Will throw a QueryException when called (via the queryAggregate methods).